 #133 Ordeal by Innocence (2018)

 Why You Should Watch: If you’re looking for a mystery, then Ordeal by Innocence is definitely for you.
-Starring Bill Nighy, the miniseries is a gothic adaptation of Agatha Christie’s novel where family secrets are revealed after a murder.
+Starring Bill Nighy, the miniseries is a gothic adaptation of Agatha Christie’s novel, where family secrets are revealed after a homicide.

 This British miniseries has a fantastic cast and is entertaining despite some changes from the book.

-Content Note: TV-MA for brief strong language and sexual references.
+Content Note: TV-MA for brief strong language and suggestive references.

 #134 The Originals (2013)